top of page

 Drenched in himself,

-Coughed a nasty nasty cough.
+Coughed, a nasty nasty cough.
+And

-The Apple hid its face once more in the child's hands.
+the Apple hid its face once more in the child's hands.

 - North Philadelphia